-Postpartum Depression And New Fathers
+Postpartum Depression and New Fathers

-According to research in 2010, there were findings showed that 4% of new fathers experienced depression within the first year of their babies.
+According to research in 2010, there were findings that showed that 4% of new fathers experienced depression within the first year of welcoming their babies.
 And 1 out of 5 fathers experienced one or more depressive episodes by the child’s 12th birthday.

 New fathers with symptoms of anxiety or depression, as described above during their partner’s pregnancy or within the first year after delivery, should seek help.
-At BetterHelp, competent professionals are ever ready to meet your needs and help you through these challenges.
+At BetterHelp, competent professionals are always ready to meet your needs and help you through these challenges.

 Treating Postpartum Depression

+Postpartum depression is serious, and people affected by it should get appropriate help as soon as possible.
 The symptoms profile guides the modality of treatment, and that is determined by the professional.
 The modalities of treatment include medication, therapy, or both.
 The forms of therapy include Cognitive behavioral therapy (CBT) and Interpersonal Therapy are proven to be effective in treating postpartum depression.
-If these modalities don’t yield better results as expected, Brain stimulation techniques such as Electroconvulsive therapy (ECT) may be used.
+If these methods don’t yield better results as expected, brain stimulation techniques such as Electroconvulsive therapy (ECT) may be used.

 It is important to educate the new mom and her family about the mental distress she experienced and the need to get registered early at a health facility for subsequent pregnancy.
-Also, Supportive therapy may help a mother to child bonding just before hospital discharge in cases of long child neglect due to PPD.
+Also, supportive therapy may help a mother to child bonding just before hospital discharge in cases of long child neglect due to PPD.

-Complications Of Postpartum Depression
+Complications of Postpartum Depression